 The Program will be held from June 6-10, 2022.

 Our UN Insider’s View course immerses students in conversations with United Nations diplomats and briefings on global initiatives.

 The program is structured around a series of virtual seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.
 Key topics have included: peacekeeping and disarmament, human rights and refugees, status of women and children, member state policies towards the UN, the role of civil society and the private sector in the UN, UN reform, and the environment and development.

 Participants will be immersed in synchronous online activities for 10 hours each day the entire week of the program.

 Program Requirements include preliminary readings and a short paper to be completed prior to the beginning of the course.
 Attendance at all sessions is mandatory.
 Students actively participate in dialogue and discussion with guest speakers and peers.
 Students attending for credit also must keep a journal documenting their reactions to the briefings and submit a research paper one month after the conclusion of the program.
 Graduate students complete additional readings and a writing assignment.

 Two enrollment options are available: credit and non-credit.
 Successful completion of either option results in a certificate from the School of Diplomacy.
 In addition, the credit option allows students to earn three semester credit hours from Seton Hall University.

-Directed by Dr. Courtney Smith, senior associate dean at the School of Diplomacy, and Mr. Chris Whatley, executive director of UNA-USA, the program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.
+Directed by Dr. Courtney Smith, Dean of the School of Diplomacy, and Mr. Troy Wolfe, Senior Director for Partnerships and Special Initiatives at UNA-USA, the program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.